Charon-ops/RegisterRAG/Readme.md

 uvicorn service:service
 ```

+More info about the API can be found [here](https://github.com/Charon-ops/RegisterRAG/tree/feature/pipeline/docs/en/docker).

 ## ⚙️ Config

 Specific configuration details are detailed in the following demo code block.
 You can modify the name field and configure the corresponding args field correctly.
 Please refer to the config_reference.md file for the detailed field correspondences.